I watched Teal Swan’s video “Why You Can’t Feel Loved for Who You Are” and it hit something really deep, like a sledgehammer to my…

 The pervasive nature of our linear existence can be our greatest foe.
 We maintain challenging conditions and restrictions here that grind against the very flow of life.
 Granted, that contrast is how we chose to explore our everything, how we define this physicality, and how we determine the scope of our emotional spectrum.

-It’s tough to engage paradigm-shifting dialogue when everyone comes into it believing they’re right.
-It’s an unnecessary, childish heaviness that’s ineffective and destructive, at best.
+It’s difficult to engage in paradigm-shifting dialogue when everyone assumes they’re right.
+It’s an unnecessary, childish heaviness that is ineffective and destructive at best.

-Quite often, we discount our efforts, especially the little ones.
-We negate our positive effect on the lives of others, because of how we look at (value) ourselves, and how we frame our world view; we color the canvas with our preconceptions, paradigmatic programming, and ideas/beliefs of how we think others perceive us, our worth, or our contribution.
+We often dismiss our efforts, particularly the small ones.
+We negate our positive impact on others’ lives because of how we see (or value) ourselves and frame our worldview; we color the canvas with our preconceptions, paradigmatic programming, and ideas and beliefs about how we presume others perceive us, our worth, or our contribution.